 When it comes to loose tile, the best solution is to hire an expert.
 A professional will have the tools, experience, and time to correctly restore your flooring.
 Furthermore, damaged tiles are sometimes linked with other problems such as loose backing or poor grout.
 The tile setter will identify any other flaws and suggest a solution but you can also replace your own tiles.
 In conclusion, if you’ve determined that the problem is an unseated tile, the solution is simple.
 Here’s an easy way to accomplish it:

-Step 1: Gather your materials:
+1st Step: Gather your materials:

 – Iron